cristianbuta/express-boilerplate/README.md

 # Description

-A boilerplate for quickly bootstrapping a express with the minimum dependencies that are required in order to start coding right away.
+A boilerplate for quickly bootstrapping an express node.js application with the minimum dependencies that are required in order to start coding right away.

 ## Commands